 The School is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; administrative errors and omissions; personal injury; workers compensation and natural disasters for which the School carries commercial insurance.
 Settlement amounts did not exceed insurance coverage in any of the past two fiscal years.
-In addition, there were no reductions in insurance coverage during the year.
+In addition, there were no reductions in insurance coverage from those in the prior year.